PlayAINetwork/browser-sdk/README.md

 The `account` field is a string that represents the user's account details.
 For Google and Twitter, it can be the user's email or username respectively.
 For EVM and Solana, it should be the user's wallet address

-Here's an example of how you can obtain a session token on your server:
+Here's an example of how you can get a session token on your server:

 ```javascript
 const res = await fetch("https://api.playai.network/sdk/your_game_id/session/create", {